MicrosoftDocs/sql-docs/docs/reporting-services/export-a-report-using-url-access.md

 ---
-title: "Export a report by using URL access"
+title: "Export a report by using the rs:Format URL parameter"
-description: "Learn how to export a report from SQL Server Reporting Services (SSRS) in different formats by using URL access."
+description: "Learn how to export a report from SQL Server Reporting Services (SSRS) in different file formats by using the rs:Format URL parameter."
 author: maggiesMSFT
 ms.author: maggies
-ms.date: 07/12/2024
+ms.date: 07/17/2024
 ms.service: reporting-services
 ms.subservice: reporting-services
-ms.topic: how-to
+ms.topic: conceptual
 ms.custom: updatefrequency5
 helpviewer_keywords:
   - "formats [Reporting Services], URL rendering"
   - "URL access [Reporting Services], rendering formats"
-#customer intent: As a SQL Server report user or administrator, I want to export reports from SSRS by using URL access to easily obtain reports in different formats.
+#customer intent: As a SQL Server report user or administrator, I want to learn about the rs:Format parameter so I can export reports in different file formats.
 ---
 # Export a report by using URL access

-Learn how to export reports from SQL Server Reporting Services (SSRS) by using URL access and the `rs:Format` URL parameter.
-This method allows you to render reports in various formats, such as PDF and PPTX, directly from the report server.
+Learn how you can export reports from SQL Server Reporting Services (SSRS) by using URL access and the `rs:Format` URL parameter.
+This method allows you to render reports in various file formats, such as PDF and PPTX, directly from the report server.

 ## Prerequisites